vaishnavi2231/vaishnavi2231/README.md

 **Machine Learning Engineer | NeuroAI Enthusiast 🎯**

-📖 Pursuing M.S. in Artificial Intelligence at University at Buffalo,NY (Graduating 2026).
+📖 Graduated with M.S. in Artificial Intelligence at University at Buffalo,NY (Graduating 2026).

+💻 Currently working as a Machine Learning Engineer @CYBRA Corporation, NY, USA.

-🔍 Currently working as a Research Scientist Intern at Clinical Translational Research Center, Buffalo, NY for building neuroimaging analysis pipeline and appying Machine Learning algorithms for early detection of Alzheimer's.
+🔍 Worked as Research Scientist Intern at Clinical Translational Research Center, Buffalo, NY for building neuroimaging analysis pipeline and appiyng Machine Learning and deep learning algorithms for early detection of Alzheimer's.

  💻 I’m a Machine Learning Engineer and Researcher passionate about building intelligent systems at the intersection of Artificial Intelligence, Neuroscience, and Brain-Computer Interface.

-✅️ How to reach me: vgawale@buffalo.edu | [LinkedIn](https://www.linkedin.com/in/vgawale/) | [Portfolio](https://vaishnavi2231.github.io/profile/)
+✅️ How to reach me: gawalevaishnavi@gmail.com | [LinkedIn](https://www.linkedin.com/in/vgawale/) | [Portfolio](https://vaishnavi2231.github.io/profile/)

 ---